Selling a Business in Hamburg

 Energy transition positioning

-For businesses in the offshore wind, renewable energy, or energy transition supply chain, 2026 represents a period of sustained buyer interest driven by European energy policy and large-scale capital deployment.
+For businesses in the offshore wind, renewable energy, or energy transition supply chain, 2026 represents a period of sustained buyer interest driven by European energy policy and large-scale capital allocation.
 Infrastructure funds and utility strategic buyers are looking at Hamburg businesses with credible positions in the North Sea offshore wind value chain.

 Conservative balance sheets and financial discipline